-Bella joined a gym.
-Kitted herself out in Lycra, scooped her shiny jet hair into a swishy pony tail, and exercised.
-She was fit, healthy, and beautiful.
+Laura joined a gym.
+Kitted herself out in Lycra, scooped her shiny jet hair into a swishy pony tail and exercised.
+She was fit, healthy and beautiful.

-The Big I Am spotted Bella, asked her out on a date.
-Bella told her sister of the invite.
+Mr Big I Am spotted Laura in the gym, asked her out on a date.
+Laura told her sister of the invite.
 Sister already a gym member, knew of the Big I Am.
-‘No,’ sister informed, ‘Don’t accept.’
+‘No,’ Sister informed, ‘Don’t accept.’

-Big I Am approached Bella’s sister, said he’d be the one to treat Bella right.
-‘Prove it,’ Sister offered, ‘take it slow, take her somewhere nice.’
+Mr Big I Am approached Laura’s sister, said he’d be the one to treat Laura right.
+‘Prove it,’ Sister offered, ‘Take it slow, take her somewhere nice.’

-To the seaside they went, and held hands, shared ice-cream, came home before dark; came home before the postcards they sent to each other.
+Mr Big I Am took Laura to the seaside.
+They held hands, shared ice-cream, came home before dark, came home before the postcards they sent to each other.

-The Big I Am carried on doing special things, carried on treating Bella right.
+Mr Big I Am carried on doing special things, carried on treating Laura right.

-Said he had suffered heartache, understood Bella’s vulnerable side.
-His parents were dead: killed in a car accident when he was a child.
+Said he too had suffered heartache, understood Laura’s vulnerable side.
+Said his parents were dead: killed in a car accident when he was a child.

-We didn’t know he fabricated lies.
+We did not know he fabricated lies.
 Painted pictures for sympathy.
 Drew illusions to lure women who assumed they could help him.

 The first stage of entrapment.